ERADICATE THESE 3 WORDS FROM YOUR VOCABULARY

 Frequently, when I hear it though, the word is used as a synonym for “merely.”
 For example:

 - I just wondered if you could…

 In that context, the word diminishes the message.
 It nonverbally communicates, “I have a very small request to make of you, if you would so graciously condescend to listen to and grant it.”
 It devalues the speaker’s position and statement.

 If you need to say or ask or do something, do it.
 You can be polite without demeaning yourself.
 When you add the word “just,” you are nonverbally asking for permission to make the request.
 Do you really need permission to ask for permission?

-Author Ellen Petry Leanse hypothesizes that women in the workplace use “just” more frequently than men do.
-Regardless of your gender, notice when and how you use it.
+Notice when and how you use this word.
 Most likely, you soften your comments and requests with “just” when you feel inferior in status.
 If you want to increase your credibility and leadership presence, stop.
 Most of the time you can simply drop the word from the sentence.
 You will sound and feel more confident without it.